RetroPie/RetroPie-Docs/docs/Take-and-Scrape-Your-Own-Screenshots.md

 The `runcommand-onstart.sh` script is executed (if exists) before the game starts, and `runcommand-onend.sh` is executed (if exists) after you exit the emulator.
 Both files must be at `/opt/retropie/configs/all/` directory.

+The two methods described here take advantage from these features.

 ## scraping methods